Hamstead Colliery and the Hamstead Miners Memorial Trust

 13th June 2008 by

-More pictures and video of ceremony on memorial page
+Pictures and a video of the ceremony are on the memorial page

-To mark 100 years since the 1908 disaster a number of events are planned.
+To mark 100 years since the 1908 disaster a number of events were held in 2008.
 Information and press cuttings are available on the Centenary page.

 Information